nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Rename a tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook shows a list of persons with the tag
+2. AddressBook requests for the new tag name
+3. User enters the requested details
+4. AddressBook shows a list of persons with the renamed tag
+5. AddressBook requests for confirmation
+6. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+Tag provided by user does not exist

+> Use case ends

 ## Appendix C : Non Functional Requirements